-“This is a bad idea, Samuel.
+Another woman suddenly interrupts, “This is a bad idea, Samuel.
 You told me she’s a witch, not a lunatic!
 The woman is clearly crazy!
-She’s not getting anywhere near my child,” the other woman interrupts as she edges towards the door.
+She’s not getting anywhere near my child.”
+She's edging towards the door.
 Her hands are tight on the little girl’s shoulders.

 “Victoria, wait!
 She can do this.
 She can help you.
 Just let me talk to her,” says the man urgently.
 His balding head is beading with sweat and his shoulders are rigid.
 His whole body is tensed.

-“You promise!” he turns back to the woman with the dagger, his voice harsh.
+“You promise!” he turns back to Nadine, the woman with the dagger, his voice harsh.

 “We need the money, Nadine.
 You remember that.”